radu-matei/radu-matei.github.io/content/about.md

 I absolutely love music (and really excited about learning to play the piano), and enjoy a good bicycle ride.

 This is the place I'll write about stuff I'm working on - this includes (but is not limited to): containers, Kubernetes, Go, Rust, or WebAssembly.
-Sometimes I also write about non-technical topics - [you can find all of them under the #non-tech tag](/tags/non-tech/).
+Sometimes I also write about non-technical topics - you can find all of them under the [#personal(/tags/non-tech/) tag.

 If you need to, you can find me on the Internet: